Can a single design patent application include multiple designs?

 By increasing the probability of an Office Action (i.e., Restriction Requirement) due to multiple designs in a single application, an applicant risks the delay of an allowance on the first design as well as any additional designs.

-Abandonment of non-elected designs to public domain
+Will the abandonment of non-elected designs be surrendered to the public domain?

 Incorporating multiple embodiments in a single design patent application carries a greater risk of abandonment of the non-elected designs.
 The Federal Circuit has held that the removal of an embodiment in response to a Restriction Requirement in a design application will lead to abandonment of the non-elected design to the public domain if the applicant does not pursue the non-elected embodiment in a divisional design application.